 - 4 cups homemade chicken stock

 As with most soup recipes that I make here on the blog, start by sauteing the chopped onions, garlic, celery, and parsnips in one or two tablespoons of oil or other fat.
-Start the vegetables on a medium heat, to prevent the from scorching.
-To make this creamy parsnip soup and keep it as "white" as possible, you only want to soften the vegetables, and enhance their flavor by sauteing.
+Start the vegetables on medium heat, to prevent them from scorching.
+To make this creamy parsnip soup and keep it as "white" as possible, you only want to soften the vegetables and enhance their flavor by sauteing.
 You want to avoid caramelizing the parsnips as this changes their flavor.

 Give the pot a stir and make sure nothing is sticking to the bottom.
 If the parsnips do start to stick, your heat is to high.
 Simply lower the heat and deglaze the pot to loosen stuck on pieces.
 Deglazing the pot is traditionally done with wine, any dry white wine will work well for this creamy parsnip soup, but if you want a paleo or alcohol free option, simply use water or some chicken stock!